- How do I contact customer service?

 - Why do calibration suppliers have so many complex and confusing “levels” of service?

 - It’s marketing.
 Many manufacturers see calibration as a necessary evil, so they shop for price rather than quality and service.
 To satisfy this misguided thinking, calibration suppliers cut corners to reduce prices and attract uneducated consumers.
 All calibrations should be performed in accordance with the instrument manufacturer’s guidance.
-NAVLAP, The National Voluntary Laboratory Accreditation Program and A2LA, The American Association for Laboratory Accreditation even adds additional requirements to accredited laboratories calibration procedures.
+NVLAP, The National Voluntary Laboratory Accreditation Program and A2LA, The American Association for Laboratory Accreditation even adds additional requirements to accredited laboratories calibration procedures.
 You do get what you pay for, even from calibration suppliers, so you assume a degree of unnecessary risk.
 See “Outsourcing for Quality Calibrations” on this site.

 Ensure your instruments